asavschaeffer/dir-snap/README.md

   - "Clear Map" button for scaffold input.
   - Tooltips for key controls.
   - Status bars use color coding (Red/Green/Default).
+  - **NEW:** Progress bars provide visual feedback for long operations.
 - **Context Handling:**
-  - Can be launched with a directory path (starts Snapshot mode, auto-generates).
+  - Can be launched with a directory path (starts Snapshot mode).
   - Can be launched with a file path (starts Scaffold mode, loads file).
   - Can be launched targeting a base directory for scaffolding ("Create Here" workflow - requires context menu setup).